josephg/sharedb/docs/WireProtocol.md

 Errors:

 - __Doc is not open__: The client tried to set a cursor on a closed document
+- __Cursor invalid__: The cursor data is not valid for some reason.
+For text documents, this will happen when the cursor range is outside of the document.
 - __Cursor at future version__: The version specified in the cursor set message was invalid